- Research article

 Asadi Zaker M, Majdi N, Atarpour M, Latifi M, Babai M. Effect of exercise on walking speed, fatigue and quality of life in patients with multiple sclerosis.
 J Med Sci.
 2010;2:189–98 the period 9.
 [In Persian].

 Shanazari Z, Marandi M, Minasian V. The effect of twelve weeks of Pilates exercise and water exercise on fatigue in women with multiple sclerosis.
 J Mazandaran Univ Med Sci.
 2012;98:257–64 the period 22.
 [In Persian].

 Ebrahimi A, Sokhangoi M, Sarvari F. Comparison of endurance and resistance training on fatigue severity and balance in women with multiple sclerosis.
 Sports Med.
 2013;10:89–102 [In Persian].

-Khademolsharieh M, Tadibi V, Behpour N, Hamedinia MR. The effect of twelve weeks of endurance-resistance training on muscle and motor function, fatigue and quality of life in women with multiple sclerosis.
+Khademolsharieh M, Tadibi V, Behpour N, Hamedinia MR. Effect of 12-week Endurance-resistance Training on Motor and Muscular Function, Degree of Disability, Fatigue, and Quality of Life in Multiple Sclerosis Patients.
 Iran J Epidemiol.
 2018;1:95–104 the period 14.
 [In Persian].

 Razavi S, Daneshmandi H, Barati AH.
 The effect of aqua gymnastics training on fatigue, quality of life and physical disability scale in multiple sclerosis patients.
 J Sport Manag Motor Behav Res.
 2015;26:195–210 Year 13.
 [In Persian].